Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A Japanese-made model of the Gemini Space Capsule - a big seller at Woolworth's in the late 1960s

 Another Board Game with a space theme was Triang's 'Moon Probe', which was a big hit in 1968 as a preparatory Apollo 10 mission headed to the moon, orbiting to the dark side without landing.
 Meanwhile another innovation - the View Master, which was a three dimensional slide viewer, captured the imagination of many families.
-Clever design and marketing led to many circular image cartridges on a variety of topics from travel guides to natural history, cartoons and legends ... and, of course, the Apollo Programme.
-The viewer was supplied complete with an assortment pack of cartridges for two pounds seventeen shillings and sixpence (£2.87½p), the equivalent of £39.47 or US $62.00 today.
+Clever design and marketing had inspired many circular image cartridges on various subjects from travel to natural history, cartoons and legends ... and, of course, the Apollo Programme.
+The viewer was supplied complete with an assortment pack of cartridges for two pounds seventeen shillings and sixpence (£2.87½p), the equivalent of £39.47 or US $50 today.
 A pack of three additional cartridges cost one pound and fifteen shillings (£1.75).

 New in the 1960s was the Viewmaster - a 3D slide viewer.
 One of the best selling reels (packs of pictures) depicted the Apollo space programmeMoon Probe - a model of the Apollo Saturn V programme

 The original Airfix Model of Saturn V was such a hit that it regularly returned to the range on the shelves of Woolworths stores.
-Thirty-five years after the launch, the chain sold more than 40,000 models in their half price toy sale in July 2004, along with a similar number of supermarine spitfires, 64 years after the stores' staff had bought a Spitfire for the RAF at the height of the Battle of Britain.
-Airfix retains a timeless appeal to this day, surviving the digital revolution unlike the store chain that helped to establish the brand as a favourite in the 1950s.
+Thirty-five years after the launch, over 40,000 models were sold in a fortnight as a spot buy for a half-price toy sale in July 2004, which also proved the enduring appeal of Supermarine Spitfires, 64 years after Woolies staff had bought a a pair for the RAF at the height of the Battle of Britain.
+Airfix and its great designs has outlived the retailer than pioneered its products in the years after World War II.

 Gerry Anderson's Thunderbirds series was perfectly timed to capitalise on interest in the space programme and came up with remarkably good rockets.
 It first screened five years before the moon landing and is still regularly shown today.